TannerLeroyCodes/HomeCarer/client/README.md

 #Notes

-Need to conditionally send a login fetch request depending on selection from tab
+Need to conditionally send a login fetch request depending on selection from tab [x]

+--
- Need to conditionally re-route and render homepage for either Users or Providers
+Need to conditionally re-route and render homepage for either Users or Providers --

- when i login i need
+Fix Users Providers Page rendering
+--
+Fix User update page so that after you update the bio information.
+If you click the "pull info" it reflects updates.